-While this was often a critical necessity, many businesses are now evaluating their application portfolios to find that they aren’t as agile as they would like and that their applications aren’t as relevant in today’s market.
-Ecommerce and web applications find that their user experience (UX) is now being compared to the marketplace as a whole rather than to just their competition.
-Line of business applications are based on technology that is harder to maintain and test, and that the skill sets needed to maintain them are harder to hire to.
+Many businesses are evaluating their application portfolios to find that they aren’t as agile as they would like, and that they’re losing in relevance.
+Ecommerce and web applications find that their user experience (UX) is now judged against the marketplace instead of just against the competition.
+Line-of-business applications are based on technology that’s harder to maintain and test, and the skill sets needed to maintain them are harder to find.
 Data applications can’t cope with the volume of data created and can’t monetize the depth and interconnections that exist in the information sets.

-Even where the focus wasn’t completely shifted away, there is a natural application lifecycle that occurs as investment in an application shifts from innovation, to active development, to maintenance and support.
-This maturation process occurs as the application becomes harder to evolve and as critical resources – time, talent, and capital – are moved to more urgent priorities.
+There is a natural application lifecycle that occurs as investment in an application shifts from innovation, to active development, to maintenance and support.
+This maturation process occurs as the application becomes harder to evolve, and as critical resources – time, talent, and capital – are moved to more urgent priorities.
 If a direct investment isn’t consciously made toward maintaining agility, this “agility pressure” will drive the organization to focus elsewhere.

-An organization looking to modernize their applications will have three viable options.
+An organization looking to modernize their applications has three viable options:

-Ground Up Development – While this might sound like completely starting over, this is a much more directed process than beginning from nothing.
-The organization has had significant experience knowing what works, what doesn’t, and how they will actually use the application on a day-to-day basis.
+Ground-Up Development – While it might sound like completely starting over, this is a much more directed process than beginning from nothing.
+The organization knows what works, what doesn’t, and how they will use the application on a day-to-day basis.
 This is an opportunity to look at all the things that you wish the application did better and set a new course.

-In this case, the organization can work in a true agile fashion, defining the user stories covering the needed functionality and come at the design and architecture with a completely new take.
-This does take some discipline to not do things the same way just because that’s how they were always done, but the process can be innovative and constructive with strong leadership.
+In this case, the organization can work in a true agile fashion by defining the user stories to cover the needed functionality, and come at the design and architecture with a fresh approach.
+It requires discipline to not do things the way they’ve always been done, but that said, the ground-up process can be innovative and constructive.
+Good, strong leadership helps.

-Test Case Driven – In cases where there is a reluctance to document the functionality from the top down, many companies will choose to write the test cases that the existing system will pass and then choose to implement against those test cases.
-If the new application can pass all of the tests, then it is to be accepted as meeting the functional needs.
+Test-Case Driven – In cases where there is a reluctance to document the functionality from the top down, many companies will choose to write the test cases that the existing system will pass and then choose to implement against those test cases.
+If the new application can pass all the tests, then it is to be accepted as meeting the functional needs.

-Organizations will often choose this when they need to match some outputs exactly or where the requirements are poorly documented, but where they have built a significant test suite to manage their update/deployment process.
-This does have pitfalls where some of the application might not be covered by tests but it can allow some subsystems to be reused where the technology matches and can lower costs where there are complex integrations or data exchange that will not be rewritten.
+People tend to choose this approach when they need to match some outputs exactly, or where the requirements are poorly documented, but they’ve built a significant test suite to manage the update/deployment process.
+This does have pitfalls where some of the application might not be covered by tests, but it can allow some subsystems to be reused where the technology matches and can lower costs where there are complex integrations or data exchange that will not be rewritten.

-Instead, I always recommend that businesses look at their existing feature set (User Stories, Test Cases, BRD) and really evaluate it into the following categories.
-This is an opportunity to take a real look at what you’re building and to best align it to the needs your business has today.
+Instead we recommend that businesses look at their existing feature set (User Stories, Test Cases, BRD) and really evaluate it into the following categories.
+This is an opportunity to take a fresh look at what you’re building and best align it to the needs your business has today.